About Us

 Jocelyn Perez-Blanco

-She lives in NYC with her fellow plant-loving husband, 300+ houseplants, and their various pets of the furried, feathered, and scaly variety.
+She currently lives in NYC with her fellow plant-loving husband, 200+ houseplants, and their various pets of the furried, feathered, and scaly variety.

 Her classes have been recommended by The New York Times, and have been offered through different organizations, such as Simpli, NFC Lifestyle Live, and T-Mobile